 Acceptance is based on the strength and promise of the writing sample and our judgment that the applicant will benefit from the conference.
 The workshops are designed to accommodate both published writers and those in the early stages of careers.
-In 2019, we accepted 26% of paying contributor applicants, and 5% of those who applied for financial aid received an award, scholarship, or fellowship.
+For the 2019 in-person conference, we accepted 26% of paying contributor applicants, and 5% of those who applied for financial aid received an award, scholarship, or fellowship.

 Notification letters are sent by email in late May.
 Writers who apply in multiple categories receive a separate notification letter for each category of application.
 At the time of acceptance into the conference a confirmation form is required in order to reserve the place, and participants submit their top choices for workshop leader at that time.

 - We do not enroll anyone for less than the full ten days of the conference.